JohnUfo/SmartSpend/README.md

 3. Choose the date (defaults to today)
 4. Tap "Save" to record the expense

+### Using the Interactive Budget Overview
+1. Tap the "Budget Overview" card on the dashboard
+2. Select your desired time period (All Time, This Month, Last Month, Custom Month)
+3. View detailed budget insights including progress, spent/remaining amounts, and category breakdown
+4. All dashboard data will update automatically based on your selection

 ### Importing Data from CSV
 1. Go to Settings → Import Data
 2. Tap "Select CSV File" and choose your file